WhenMelancholy/moebench/README.md

      - Generates multiple prediction sequences using the model's `generate` method.
 Generation parameters (e.g., `max_new_tokens`, `num_beams`) are configurable within the script.
      - Saves the input, target, and generated predictions in JSONL format to the `output_path`.

-## Citation

-This work is informed by research in keystroke dynamics and side-channel analysis.
-If utilizing or adapting this codebase for research in related domains, please consider citing relevant academic literature.
-For instance, studies such as:

-*   "Keylogging Side-Channel Analysis on Social Messaging Applications via Tapping Activity Inference" (based on the contextual PDF provided).

-It is recommended to also include citations pertinent to the specific datasets or methodologies employed in your project.